monzilnepali/mood-cli/README.md

 # Mood-cli :notes:
-Experience chillaxing nature sound from your cli :smile:
+Listen to chillaxing nature sound from your cli :smile:

 ## Built With